sahilsk11/arcade/README.md

 ### Usage

+1. Clone or download the project onto your computer
+2. Using terminal, change directories into the project root (into /arcade)
-After installing the project directory, type `./build.sh` and let the magic begin.
+3. Type `./build.sh` and let the magic begin!